GuillaumeGermain/NLP/README.md

 The most effective algorithms in this case are SVM with a sigmoid kernel with feature scaling, then Naive Bayes without scaling
 To review the results, open the df_results after the script has run.

+Based on an exercise of ML A-Z on Udemy (Superdatascience)

+## Phase 1:
-## Algorithms:
+### Algorithms:
 * SVM (linear, sigmoid and RBF kernels)
 * Naive Bayes
 * K-NN
 * logistic regression

-Based on an exercise of ML A-Z on Udemy (Superdatascience)

-## Surprising results
+### Surprising results
 The SVM algorithm with RBF kernel is both best and worst in class.
 With feature scaling, it achieves the best result with 79% accuracy.
 Without scaling, it's broken and always predicts 0 (Didn't like) values, as shown in the confusion matrix.
 Some methods work better on a scaled matrix, other prefer the unscaled version.

 ![NLP Bag of Words Results](nlp_bag_of_words_results.png)

-## Phase 1 Conclusions
+### Phase 1 Conclusions
 Almost 80% accuracy after training on a sample of 800 reviews, is surprisingly good!!
-Specially with such a rough "bag of words", not taking into account the order of words.
+Specially with such a rough "bag of words" method, not taking into account the words order.
 Now, that'd be nice to achieve a better accuracy, like 90%.

-## Phase 2: Next step!
+## Phase 2: Let's turbocharge the classifiers!
-To achieve a better performance with my classifiers, my plan was to turbocharge them by training them on a bigget dataset of 82000 reviews, like this one on [Kaggle](https://www.kaggle.com/c/restaurant-reviews/data "Restaurant reviews")
+To achieve a better performance with my classifiers, my plan was to train them on a bigget dataset of 82000 reviews, like this one on [Kaggle](https://www.kaggle.com/c/restaurant-reviews/data "Restaurant reviews")
-As it turned out, it was not a great idea, but I learned a lot on the way.
+As it turned out, it didn't work as expected, and I learned a lot on the way.

 The second dataset had roughly 82000 lines, and scores between 1 and 5.
 So I set 1-2 values to 0, and 4-5 to 1.
 3 are discarded as they can't really be considered as "Liked" or not.